Welcome to today's edition of the Rush 24-7 podcast.

 Since the election, I hadn't seen one story about the Sandy recovery.

-You had Bruce Springsteen in there.
+He had Bruce Springsteen in there.

-Governor Cuomo, either shortly before or shortly after the election, was on television saying that never before in his life had he seen a faster, more thorough and complete response to an emergency disaster than what he had seen from President Obama.
+Governor Cuomo, either shortly before or shortly after the election, was on television saying that never before in his life had he seen a faster, more thorough, and complete response to an emergency disaster than what he had seen from President Obama.

 He had never seen a president act as fast, as thoroughly, and who cared as much, providing solutions.